JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_03/lab.md

 ## Part II: A new, parametric type hierarchy

 First, let us note that there are two fundamentally different types of agents in our world: animals and plants.
 All species such as grass, sheep, wolves, etc. can be categorized as one of those two.
-Second, animals have two different, *immutable* sexes.
-Thus an animal is specified by two things: its *species* and its *sex*.
-With this observation let's try to redesign the type hiearchy using parametric types to reflect this.

-The goal will be an `Animal` type with two parametric types: A `Species` type and a `Sex` type.
-The type of a female wolf would then be `Animal{Wolf,Female}`.
+We can use Julia's powerful, *parametric* type system to define one large abstract type for all agents `Agent{S}`.
+The `Agent` will either be an `Animal` or a `Plant` with a type parameter `S` which will represent the specific animal/plant species we are dealing with.

-The new type hiearchy can then look like this:
+This new type hiearchy can then look like this:
 ```@example parametric
 abstract type Species end

 abstract type PlantSpecies <: Species end
 abstract type Grass <: PlantSpecies end